afermg/afermg.github.io/content/posts/setup_email_website_personal_domain.md

 Doing some research (mostly HackerNews and Reddit comments) I narrowed down options to either [Migadu](https://migadu.com/) and [MXroute](https://mxroute.com/). `Migadu` had a free trial, so  I gave it a shot, but in the end I went for `MXroute` due to a promo they had at the time.

-Make an account account.
-In the case of `mxroute`, you have to pay at this point.
-  Once you have access to your email account you have to link it to your domain.
+Make an email account.
+On Migadu it should be straightforward.
+In the case of `MXroute`, you have to pay at this point. the URL for management should be `<SERVER>.mxrouting.net:2222`, were `<SERVER>` is in the confirmation email.
+Once you have access to your email hosting server you can to link it to your domain.

 ### Link email service to domain {#link-email-service-to-domain}